-A bold reveal of a rose tattoo opens this 1980 documentary on contemporary Kiwi tattooing.
-Then, a potted history of the practice punctuates visits to parlours on K Road and Hastings, plus the studios of industry legends Steve Johnson and Roger Ingerton.
-Interviews with tattooists and their canvases roam from stigma, the perils of permanence, and motivations for inking; to design tropes (sailors, serpents, swallows) and tā moko.
-Commissioned by TVNZ for the Contact documentary slot, the Geoff Steven film chronicles a time when “folk art has become high art.”
+A bold reveal of a rose tattoo opens this 1980 documentary on tattooing in New Zealand.
+The potted history includes visits to tattoo parlours on K' Road and Hastings, and the studios of industry legends Steve Johnson and Roger Ingerton.
+Tattooists discuss public stigma, people's reasons for getting inked, and popular designs: sailors, serpents, swallows and tā moko.
+Made for documentary slot Contact, Skin Pics chronicles a time when "folk art has become high art".
+Director Geoff Steven later made tattoo documentary Signatures of the Soul, narrated by Easy Rider legend Peter Fonda.
+He writes about both docos here.

 ×